 - Saute: Turn on Instant Pot on Saute high mode.
 When it displays 'hot', add garlic, onions, peppers, corn, drained rice and seasoning to the pot.
 Saute everything for 2 minutes.

 - NPR 5, then QR: After cooking, wait 5 minutes and then release the pressure manually.
-If using DUO model, turn the knob to 'Venting' position, if using ULTRA model, simply push down the pressure valve.
+Open the lid after the pin drops.

 Stove-Top Instructions